HackYourFuture/HTML-CSS/Week1/README.md

-## Weekly Deliverables:
+##Learning goals for this week:
  * Understand the DOM structure
  * Get a feeling for HTML syntax
+ * Basic understanding of CSS syntax
  * Get familiar with your text editor
- * Basic understanding of CSS syntax
  * Linking to external files
  * Structuring your files